xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 Let's pause here to think about this a bit more.
 To  do  so, it will help to look at a bit of history.

-FORTRAN  II supported only two simple  data  types:  Integer  and Real.
+FORTRAN  II supported only two simple  data  types:  `Integer`  and `Real`.
 It  allowed implicit type conversion  between  real  and integer types during assignment, but not within expressions.
 All data items (including literal constants) on  the  right-hand side of an assignment statement had to be of the same type.
 That made